eulazzo/amaze_network/README.md

     }

   ```
-  * Output: (email,password and pseudo is mandatory, will return a error in case you forgot)
+  * Output: (email,password and pseudo is mandatory, will return a error in case one of them is missing)
 ```
    {
       "user": "625383b327ea69ca9eff24ad"